Iranian-American Bestselling Author

 Azar Nafisi is currently the director of Cultural Conversations at the Foreign Policy Institute of Johns Hopkins University's School of Advanced International Studies in Washington, DC, where she is a professor of aesthetics, culture, and literature, and teaches courses on the relation between culture and politics.
 She studied in the US in the 1970s and earned her Ph.D. at University of Oklahoma.
 She returned to Iran and taught at the University of Tehran, and in 1981, she was expelled for refusing to wear the mandatory Islamic veil and did not resume teaching until 1987.
 She taught at the Free Islamic University and Allameh Tabatabai, and then held a fellowship at Oxford University, teaching and conducting a series of lectures on culture and the important role of Western literature and culture in Iran after the revolution in 1979.
 Dr. Nafisi returned to the United States in 1997 — earning national respect and international recognition for advocating on behalf of Iran's intellectuals, youth, and especially young women.

 Azar Nafisi conducted workshops in Iran for women students on the relationship between culture and human rights; the material culled from these workshops formed the basis of a new human rights education curriculum.
 She has lectured and written extensively in English and Persian on the political implications of literature and culture, as well as the human rights of the Iranian women and girls and the important role they play in the process of change for pluralism and an open society in Iran.
 She has been consulted on issues related to Iran and human rights both by the policy makers and various human rights organizations in the US and elsewhere.
 She is also involved in the promotion of not just literacy, but of reading books with universal literary value.
 In 2011, she was awarded the Cristóbal Gabarrón Foundation International Thought and Humanities Award for her “determined and courageous defense of human values in Iran and her efforts to create awareness through literature about the situation women face in Islamic society.”
+She also received the 2015 Benjamin Franklin Creativity Laureate Award.
 She has been awarded honorary doctorates from Mt.
 Holyoke College (2012), Seton Hill University (2010), Goucher College (2009), Bard College (2007), and Nazareth College.

 "Republic is a disarming and provocative defense of the grand themes of literature, particularly as they are found in three very American novels.
 It's designed as a tonic and inspiration for those concerned about the cultural drift away from literature in particular, and a broad education in the humanities in general, in the age of the Tweet, the YouTube video and the Reddit meme…a blend of memoir and polemic sure to arouse the inner English prof in most readers."— Santa Cruz Sentinel